Adaendra/prom-ui/README.md

 **NOTE:** You will likely not need to do this directly.
 Instead, this is taken care of by the `build` target in the main Prometheus `Makefile` when building the full binary.

-### Integration into Prometheus

-To build a Prometheus binary that includes a compiled-in version of the production build of the React app, change to the root of the repository and run:

-    make build

-This installs dependencies via npm, builds a production build of the React app, and then finally compiles in all web assets into the Prometheus binary.